Merciless (EP): Content

 Recorded from 1991 to 1993, Merciless comprises one rerecorded song, two previously unreleased songs, and a remixed song.
 The EP's title track, recorded in December 1993, is an updated version of a 1986 Fall of Because song.
 "Blind" and "Unworthy", tracks 2 and 3 respectively, are both labeled as "Biomechanical Mix" in the EP's liner notes, though no original versions are publicly available.
-This is the same tag that Godflesh frontman Justin Broadrick applied to the remixes he made for Pantera in 1993.
+This is the same tag that Godflesh frontman Justin Broadrick applied to the remixes he made for Pantera in 1993 and God in 1995.
 Track 4, "Flowers", is a stripped-down remix, or "demix", of the song "Don't Bring Me Flowers" from Godflesh's 1992 studio album, Pure.
 After the EP was mastered and completed, Columbia brought in Bob Ludwig to refine the release.
 Broadrick said Ludwig's changes improved the sound.

 The EP's cover is taken from the 1943 experimental film Meshes of the Afternoon by Maya Deren.